GRealesM/RapidoPGS/README.md

 # Documentation

-Full documentation and vignettes will be published soon.
-Please come back later.
+Full documentation and vignettes are available in the [website](https://GRealesM.github.io/cupcake).